shift-left-test/Hosta/README.md

-# cmake-host-unittest
+# lute

+> Lightweight unit test environment on host machines for CMake

 ## About

-This project provides CMake scripts designed to build unit test programs using the host build toolchain and execute them via CTest while a cross-build toolchain environment is configured.
+This project provides CMake scripts designed to build unit test programs using the host build toolchain and execute them on the host machine via CTest while a cross-build toolchain environment is configured.

 ## Prerequisite